Supergroove

 Supergroove is a New Zealand funk rock music group.
 Their debut album Traction was released in 1994.
 The group disbanded in 1997 but reformed in 2007.

 History

 The band was founded on New Year's Eve 1989/1990, having previously been named the Low-Down Dirty Blues Band.

-Supergroove's first release was the single Here Comes the Supergroove, which wasn't added to either of their original albums.
-Supergroove released two albums of original content – Traction, from which four singles were taken, and Backspacer, which yielded two singles.
-Between the two they recorded the EP Tractor, and put out an EP of remixes, GreatMixes.

 Prior to Supergroove's second album Backspacer, singer Che Fu and trumpeter Tim Stewart were fired from the band.
-The band then entirely split up in 1997 over creative differences.
-Seven years after the group split a 'Best Of' compilation, Postage, was released.